priyadharisingh/Bangalore-Housing-Price-ML/README.md

    There was a lot of outliers in the dataset.
 This is very obvious owing to the fact that the dataset consisted of both renting and buying prices of the property.
 The price of renting is a lot less then the         price of buying a property.
 Additionally, a number of factors namely location, BHK, balcony, neighbourhood affect the prices of the property.
 Thus, we need to work with outliers.
 Outliers cannot be eliminated     during the creation of this model.

 4. Feature Engineering:
+   Feature Engineering is the most important step in model making as it accelerates or deaccelerates the accuracy of the model.
+In this step new columns are           created while existing columns can be removed.
+i.
+Feature Removal:
    In this step, addition features were created and unnecessay features were removed.
 A correlation metrics revealed that columns like availabilty and society are     not imparting much to the creation of the model.
 A person might know the location they want to get the house in but not really the society, they would just want    to explore all of the houses in the area/location.
 Similarly, questions like avalibilty are not really something potential buyer/renters tend to ask.
 Therefore,    it was a wise decision to remove these columns from the dataset.

+ii.
+Feature Construction:
    Additional features were created like total price (price * total_sq_feet_area).

-5. Encoding and Scaling:
+iii.
+Encoding:
    As machine learning models only take numerical values but columns like location are categorial.
 Hence Label Encodin was performed to change them into numerical     column.

+iv.
+Scaling:
    Scaling was performed to benefit standarization.
 This helps bring all the values in the range of 0-1 while keeping the distribution and distance intact.

-6. Model creation:
+5. Model creation and cross validation:
    Multiple models were trained namely
     Linear Regression
     Ridge Regression